HarshadRanganathan/graphql-examples/graphql-java/README.md

-Start the Spring Boot application and the API is available on http://localhost:8080/graphql
+Start the Spring Boot application and the API is available at http://localhost:8080/graphql

 ### Curl